Skip to content

 Accessing the Beamable Window

-When opening the Unreal Editor of your project, You'll see the Beamable Logo in your upper-right bar, next to the Settings dropdown.
+When opening the Unreal Editor of your project, you'll see the Beamable Logo in the upper-right, next to the Settings dropdown.
 This button opens the Beamable Editor Window.
 Here, you can log in to the account you just created in the Beamable portal.

 intro-beamable-window-location.png